 The third reason is because they deliver results.
 Advertising in a specialized content is one of the most effective ways to reach new customers, to establish your brand as a leader in your industry and to provide readers with useful information that helps them make better decisions.
 Content directly influences how your target market perceives you.
 We regularly hear from clients that The Globe’s audience responds very well to quality content that’s published to connect with them, in print and online, as part of their marketing programs.

 4. What are the different categories that we specialize in?

 There is no shortage of topics we cover at The Globe, and throughout the year we introduce fresh and relevant B2B and B2C themes that reflect the dynamic world we live in.
 Some of our most popular topics include: business and finance, real estate, travel, health, technology, education and the arts.
 We also deliver a number of seasonal and holiday-based lifestyle content, including Black Friday, Cyber Monday and Boxing Day.

-5. What should advertisers know before they engage with content?
+5. What should brands know before they develop content marketing programs?

 What I really like about content is that it helps brands and businesses reach audiences at all stages of the marketing funnel, whether building awareness or driving engagement and response.
 And, as leads continue to interact with your business, say through a special report, you’ll widen the neck of the funnel.

 The Globe takes a journalistic approach to our storytelling, including when it’s clearly marked as Sponsor Content.
 Our team create high-value content that rivals our editorial coverage.
 We actively avoid creating the advertorials of yesteryear, as a hard sales-based approach to content, where an advertiser is pushing product, is more likely to turn off the audience and deplete trust.